StephenJD/lighting_up_your_life/content/en/home/Light Up Your Life v3.md

     it means.
 The point is to see what it means to you and to see what God might be saying to you as you read and think about it.

 We would love to hear from you.
-You can leave an anonymous note on our website.
+You can leave an anonymous note via our contact form.
-If you would like to discuss anything or would like a volunteer to pray for you, you can request a meeting in a public place.
+If you would like to discuss anything or would like a volunteer to pray for you, just ask.